Patient Care Nurses

 Doing the rounds

-Morning rounds follow, with Patient Care Nurses accompanying the clinicians to discuss each case and prepare a plan for that particular day.
-The next decision: who will talk with the animal’s owner to give them regular updates on their pet’s condition.
+Morning rounds follow, with Patient Care Nurses accompanying the clinicians to discuss each patient and prepare a plan for that particular day.
+These discussions between nurse and clinician are vital to assess the patient’s progress so we can continue to tailor our care to the patient’s needs.
+Phone calls are also made to owners to update them on their pet’s condition.

 Morning medication and meal time